ansible/django-ansible-base/docs/lib/routers.md

 or introduce a new class that subclasses from that.

 Standard DAB practice is that `filter_queryset` limits the queryset to what the request user can view.
-If you want a sublist to show all items, then you would need to create a new class for the related viewset.
+If you want a sublist to show all items, then you probably need to create a new class for the related viewset.

 ## Many-to-Many